 Legislative texts concerning these matters may be modified by decree, if the Supreme Court has stated that they have a regulatory character as defined in the preceeding paragraph.

 Art.
-66. The National Assembly may delegate to the President of the Republic or to a presidential commission of assignment, the power to take measures which normally fall within the domain of law.
+66. The National Assembly may delegate to the Government, the power to take measures which normally fall within the domain of law.